-The 50 Best Online Master’s in Engineering Programs
+Best Online Master’s in Engineering 2021

 Are you ready to discover your college program?

 The U.S. Bureau of Labor Statistics projects a 7% increase in employment in engineering occupations by 2026.
 Engineering encompasses a wide array of careers, including computer hardware engineer, environmental engineer, mechanical engineer, nuclear engineer, civil engineer, and industrial engineer.
 Some occupations such as marine engineer are growing at a faster than average rate.
 Consequently, an online engineering master's degree makes you a highly skilled and competitive candidate in today's job market, including when it comes to management and executive roles.

-Online Master's in Engineering Degree Program Ranking Guidelines
+Online Engineering Programs Ranking Guidelines

-We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.
+We ranked these degree programs based on quality, curricula, school awards, rankings, and reputation.

 Here at TheBestSchools.org, we take the trust and welfare of our readers very seriously.
 When making our school and program rankings, our top priority is ensuring that our readers get accurate, unbiased information that can help them make informed decisions about online education.
 That's why we've developed a rigorous ranking methodology that keeps the needs of our readers front and center.

 Our proprietary, multi-criteria ranking algorithm analyzes key data indicators — as collected by the federal government — for each school or program.
 What data we use depends on the focus of each specific ranking, but in all cases, our ranking methodology is impartial: Schools cannot buy better rankings at TBS.

 While specific criteria under consideration can vary by ranking, there are a few data points that we value most highly.
 They are affordability, academic quality, and online enrollment.
 Below, we break down our algorithm to help you understand what you're getting when you use one of our rankings.